 City of St. Charles Recycling Program

-The City’s refuse contractor, Veolia Environmental Services, collects and transports residential recyclables to recycling facilities.
+The City’s refuse contractor collects and transports residential recyclables to recycling facilities.
+These items are accepted for recycling.

 The following items are accepted in the recycling program.